wrobell/geotiler/doc/usage.rst

 running concurrently

 - location reading
-- and map tiles downloading and rendering
+- map tiles downloading and rendering

 The tasks communication is done via a queue holding current position.